fudab/fudab.github.io/covid-19/china.md

   </tr>
 </table>

-Given that even local optimization methods will be rather time consuming under the current situation where we need to solve a giant system of equations, not to mention any global optimization methods, we repeatedly apply the `Levenberg-Marquardt` algorithm, performing the same nonlinear `least square` fitting of the variable $R_i(t)$ and finding the local minimum value of the residual.
+Even local optimization methods will be rather time costly under the current situation where we need to solve a giant system of equations, not to mention any global optimization methods.
+We decide to repeatedly apply the `Levenberg-Marquardt` algorithm, performing the same nonlinear `least square` fitting of the variable $R_i(t)$ and finding the local minimum value of the residual.
 Every time we select a different province and only allow its parameters to be changeable until we iterate through all provinces.
-To improve the accuracy of results, we run this process multiple times.
+To improve the accuracy, we run this iteration process multiple times.

 <table align="center">
   <tr>